 Finding a People

 All of these thoughts were swirling around my mind when we settled in New Haven, CT and followed a friend into a year-old church plant called Elm City Vineyard.
 This was a church like none I had ever seen.
-It was full of a diverse and eclectic assortment of Yale Students, street people, and folks from all kinds of denominational backgrounds.
+It was full of a diverse and eclectic assortment of Yale Students, street people, and folks from all kinds of denominational backgrounds

-At this church, I saw concern for the homeless alongside deep appreciation for heartfelt worship, community, healing prayer, and intellectual integrity.
+At this church, I saw concern for the homeless alongside a deep appreciation for heartfelt worship, community, healing prayer, and intellectual integrity.
 It also didn’t hurt that the pastors took us out for Thai after worship one week.

 Though we loved Elm City Vineyard and would for years refer to it as the best church we had ever attended, our sojourn in New Haven was a short one.
 We moved back to northwestern PA, where there was no Vineyard, and we soon found ourselves in the denomination I had grown up in.